 Step 2: Select Uninstall a Program under Programs.

 Step 3: Sort the list of programs by their installation date.
 Then find the programs you wish to uninstall, right-click on them, and click uninstall.

 Check for Malware

 An infected PC might also cause your PC to slow down or freeze.
 To make sure your PC isn’t infected, you can run an antivirus program to check for malware.
 There are plenty of options available.
-Your computer may even have one built-in, but if it’s expired or not working well, you can check out some of the many options here.
+Your computer may even have one built-in, but if it’s expired or not working well, you can check out some third-party antimalware software.

 Disable Your Antivirus